cedadev/jasmin-workshop/tutorials/tut02/README.md

       cylc clean <WORKFLOW>
       ```

-> 6. View the workflow graph of the suite
+> 6. View the workflow graph of the workflow

   * View the workflow graph of the workflow:
     * To view the workflow graph of your workflow without running it, use: